You’ve probably seen a few puffball mushrooms before, whether you recognized them at the time or not.

 Again, it is especially when they are young mushrooms that they appear so similar to true puffball mushrooms.

-The one difference is that inside of a young Sclerodomera, the white flesh is hard, not soft and spongy like in a puffball.
+The one difference is that inside a young Sclerodomera, the white flesh is hard, not soft and spongy like in a puffball.
 Scleroderma has been responsible for several deaths.

 Destroying Angel (Amanita bisporigera)